Jakara Anthony wins gold in women’s freestyle moguls | The New Daily

 Anthony (83.09) finished in front of American Jaelin Kauf (80.28) and Russian Anastasiia Smirnova (77.72) in the super final.

-The accomplishment meant Anthony has become Australia’s sixth Winter Olympic champion, effectively ending a 12-year drought.
+Anthony is Australia’s sixth Winter Olympic champion, effectively ending a 12-year drought.

 “It’s really incredible to know that all the hard work that I have been putting into my whole skiing career is really paying off,” Anthony told the Seven Network.